mattdp/partreach/config/jekyll/_posts/2014-09-25-how-ups-3d-printing-compares-to-a-dedicated-service-bureau.markdown

 <tr><td><img src="https://s3.amazonaws.com/supplybetter_images/Blog+Images/SupplyBetter-PART2.png" width="740"></td></tr>
 </table>

-<p>For this project, the priority was cost and the main goal was to produce a part that could perform as a mechanical bracket (known in product development as a “works like” prototype).
+<p>For this project, the priority was cost and the main goal was to produce a part that could perform as a mechanical bracket (known in product development as a <a href="https://dschool.stanford.edu/groups/k12/wiki/e7aa3/Looks_likeWorks_like.html" target="_blank">“works like” prototype</a>).
 If the expressed priority had been something else (e.g. tradeshow quality or same-day speed) we would have evaluated this project differently and may have reached out to a different set of service bureaus.</p>

 <p>The winning bid was placed by <a href="https://www.partsnap.com/3d-printing/3d-printing-materials-stratasys-fdm/" target="_blank">PartSnap</a>, a Texas service bureau that was able to print the parts in black ABSplus and ship out within 1 business day.
 Here is the summary of bids:</p>